Motorola Edge 60 series: Reception

-Motorola Edge 60 Stylus/ Motorola G Stylus
+Motorola Edge 60 Stylus/ Motorola Moto G Stylus

 Design, display, and hardware

 The Edge 60 Stylus features a 6.67-inch pOLED display with a resolution of 1220 × 2712 pixels, a 120 Hz refresh rate, and HDR10+ support.
 The device has a flat screen design and is protected by Corning Gorilla Glass 3.
 It measures 8.3 mm in thickness and weighs approximately 191 grams.
 The phone is IP68 rated for dust and water resistance and complies with MIL-STD-810H standards.

 Powered by the Qualcomm Snapdragon 7s Gen 2 chipset, the device comes with 8 GB of LPDDR4x RAM and 256 GB of UFS 2.2 storage.
 It includes a dedicated microSDXC card slot for storage expansion.
 The phone runs on Android 15 and is expected to receive two major OS updates and three years of security patches.

 The rear camera system consists of a 50MP primary sensor (Sony LYTIA 700C) with OIS and a 13MP ultrawide lens.
 The front-facing camera is a 32MP shooter.
 Both rear and front cameras support 4K video recording.

 The Edge 60 Stylus includes a built-in stylus housed within the device.
 The stylus supports features such as Moto Note, handwriting-to-text conversion, sketch-to-image, and a handwriting calculator.
 It also integrates with AI-based applications like Glance AI.

 The device is equipped with a 5000mAh battery, supporting 68W wired charging and 15W wireless charging.